harika1201/III-year-lab3/CN&WT Lab/CN Lab/experiment 1/README.md

 # Experiment 1 -  Charachter Count

 ## Aim of the Experiment
-to implement data link layer framing ethod character count.
+to implement data link layer framing method character count.

 ### step by step procedure of experiment
 1.scanning the number of frames and their data